 Hiring and managing a team is one of the most challenging parts of running a childcare center.
-It can be even more difficult given that burnout is a huge issue and educators are leaving the field altogether in search of better prospects.
+It can be even more difficult given that burnout is a huge issue and educators and child care assistants are leaving the field altogether in search of better prospects.
 Quality talent becomes a commodity that is tough to find and keep.

-Culture is a hot topic in childcare right now and the interview is a great opportunity to set the foundation for a good working relationship that is mutually beneficial for you and your team.
-Here are 10 daycare interview questions that will help you showcase your center’s personality and help you get to know your future staff better.
+Culture is a hot topic in childcare right now and the interview is a great opportunity to set the foundation for a good working relationship that is mutually beneficial for you and your early childhood education team.
+Here are 10 daycare interview questions that will help you showcase your center’s personality and help you get to know your future staff better for your next interview.

 1. Tell me more about yourself!

-This is your standard ice breaker question for you to dig a little deeper and learn more about the person that you are interviewing.
+This is your standard ice breaker question in the interview process for you to dig a little deeper and learn more about the person that you are interviewing.
 When asking this question be sure to notice not just what they are saying but how they’re presenting their story.

 2. Why are you leaving your current position?